Xachman/mddd/README.md

 ### Persistent configuration
 Whether you choose to import, save the dump, or just save the configuration, the config is saved every time.
 It is saved in a json file in the `config` directory.
 Configurations are saved and loaded based on the hostname you accessed the data manager from.
-The intended way to use this is to add `:9000` to the URL you use to access your dev site in order to open the data manager with your site's configuration preloaded.
+The intended way to use this is to add `:{port number}` to the URL you use to access your dev site in order to open the data manager with your site's configuration preloaded.
 ### Save it for later
 There is an option to save the dump file without importing it.
 Files are saved in the `dump` directory.